tu2-atmanand/task-board-docs/docs/What_Is_New/Upcoming Features.md

 - **Adding colors to tags :** You will be able to assign different colors to a specific tags.

 ## Road Map

+You can see the complete project roadmap on GitHub : [Task Board Roadmap](https://github.com/users/tu2-atmanand/projects/2/views/1)